-If you can start thinking into your sons future, think of how the things you teach him, will someday benefit his life.
-In this instance, teaching him humility and acceptance in the fact that he won’t always be perfect, will enable him to have humility in his friendships, employment, marriage, and fatherhood.
+If you can start thinking about your son’s future, think of how the things you teach him will someday benefit his life.
+In this instance, teaching him humility and acceptance of the fact that he won’t always be perfect, will enable him to have humility in his friendships, employment, marriage, and fatherhood.
 Why is humility good?
-Well, simply put, if he has humility, many good characteristics will follow suit .

 Selflessness, courage, kindness, respect, honesty, and many other qualities all stem from humility.

-In 1 Peter form the bible, we are reminded…”All of you, clothe yourselves with humility toward one another, because,
+In 1 Peter, we are reminded…”All of you, clothe yourselves with humility toward one another, because,

 “God opposes the proud